-As a technical specialist at the Firm, Michael L. Silver, Ph.D. assists in prosecuting patents for clients in a variety of industries specifically related to electrical and software engineering.
-Dr. Silver has a strong background in optical and sensing technologies with applications ranging from defense and communications to biomedical devices.
+Michael L. Silver, Ph.D. assists in prosecuting patents for clients in electrical and software engineering industries.
+A specialist in optical and sensing technologies, Michael has worked on projects involving defense, communication, and biomedical devices.

 Background and Credentials

-Prior to joining the Firm, Dr. Silver focused his graduate research on building upconversion detection systems for use in quantum communications.
-While the majority of his graduate research was in nonlinear optics, Dr. Silver also assisted in developing computer architecture concepts using on-chip optical semiconductor devices.
+After working in a photonics lab at Duke University, Michael conducted his graduate studies at Northwestern University where his research focuses on upconversion detection systems for quantum communications.
+While the majority of his graduate research focused on nonlinear optics, he also assisted in developing computer architecture concepts using on-chip optical semiconductor devices.

-Before graduate school, Dr. Silver worked at Harris Corporation where he developed optical systems for use in fiber based communications and lidar technologies.
-Dr. Silver also oversaw subcontractors for DARPA contracts and has worked very closely with both private and federal clientele.
+Before graduate school, Michael worked at Harris Corporation where he developed optical systems for fiber-based communications and lidar technologies.
+He also oversaw subcontractors for DARPA contracts and worked closely with private and federal clientele.
+Michael has been recognized for his strength in technical analysis and communication, which led him to be a finalist for a Congressional Science Fellowship, where he would advise congressional representatives on scientific and technical matters.

 - Optics & Photonics